 As a career educator and mom of two, Wendy understands that our communities are only as strong as our schools are.
-She will fight for competitive public schools so that each child in Virginia can learn and succeed.
+In Richmond, she fights for competitive public schools so that each child in Virginia can learn and succeed.

 Wendy believes that everyone should receive the health care they need and deserve.
 She knows how critical state support can be – Wendy and her family have healthcare due to the Affordable Care Act.

-Wendy will support the expansion of Medicaid, so that an estimated 400,000 Virginians don’t have to keep making the impossible choices between paying healthcare bills or paying the mortgage.
+Wendy voted to expanding Medicaid, so that an estimated 400,000 Virginians don’t have to keep making the impossible choices between paying healthcare bills or paying the mortgage.
 She also understands that Medicaid expansion is good for Virginia’s economy – through a healthy workforce and the creation of about 30,000 new jobs.

 About a week into her candidacy, Wendy lost her brother, Brian, to mental illness.
 He had been denied Medicaid in Virginia for years.
 She's fighting so that Virginia families don't have to experience what hers did.
 In the United States we don't abandon the most vulnerable among us, we help and care for them.